apache/avro/doc/content/en/docs/++version++/Specification/_index.md

   "logicalType": "big-decimal"
 }
 ```
-Here, as scale property is stored in value itself it needs more bytes than preceding `decimal` type, but it allows more flexibility.
+Here, bytes array contains two serialized properties.
+First part is an Avro byte arrays which is the two's-complement representation of the unscaled integer value in big-endian byte order.
+The second part is the scale property stored as an Avro integer.
+Scale must be zero or a positive integer less than or equal to the precision.
+Value itself needs more bytes than preceding `decimal` type, but it allows more flexibility.

 ### UUID